Proslavery thought

-Proslavery is support for slavery.
-It is found in the Bible, in the thought of ancient philosophers, in British writings and in American writings especially before the American Civil War but also later through the 20th century.
+To be proslavery is to support slavery.
+It is sometimes found in the thought of ancient philosophers, religious texts, and in American and British writings especially before the American Civil War but also later through the 20th century.
 Arguments in favor of slavery include deference to the Bible and thus to God, some people being natural slaves in need of supervision, slaves often being better off than the poorest non-slaves, practical social benefit for the society as a whole, and slavery being a time-proven practice by multiple great civilizations.

-Ancient Jewish views
+Ancient, medieval and early modern Jewish views

 Jewish views on slavery are varied both religiously and historically.
 Judaism's ancient and medieval religious texts contain numerous laws governing the ownership and treatment of slaves.
 Texts that contain such regulations include the Hebrew Bible, the Talmud, the 12th-century Mishneh Torah by rabbi Maimonides, and the 16th-century Shulchan Aruch by rabbi Yosef Karo.
 The original Israelite slavery laws found in the Hebrew Bible bear some resemblance to the 18th-century BCE slavery laws of Hammurabi.[obsolete source] The regulations changed over time.
 The Hebrew Bible contained two sets of laws, one for Canaanite slaves, and a more lenient set of laws for Hebrew slaves.
 From the time of the Pentateuch, the laws designated for Canaanites were applied to all non-Hebrew slaves.
 The Talmud's slavery laws, which were established in the second through the fifth centuries CE, contain a single set of rules for all slaves, although there are a few exceptions where Hebrew slaves are treated differently from non-Hebrew slaves.
 The laws include punishment for slave owners that mistreat their slaves.
 In the modern era, when the abolitionist movement sought to outlaw slavery, some supporters of slavery used the laws to provide religious justification for the practice of slavery.

+Today, slavery is considered absolutely unacceptable in Judaism.

 Ancient Greek views

-Greek philosopher Aristotle claimed that some people (those who would today be regarded as mentally unfit to take care of themselves) were slaves by nature, and as a result of this belief, he argued that their enslavement was the only way to serve their best interests.
+Greek philosopher Aristotle claimed that some people were slaves by nature, and as a result of this belief, he argued that their enslavement was the only way to serve their best interests.
 However, what Aristotle meant by the word "slavery" is regarded by some political philosophers today to be a subject of controversy.
 He wrote in book I of the Politics:

 Accordingly, those who are as different [from other men] as the soul from the body or man from beast—and they are in this state if their work is the use of the body, and if this is the best that can come from them—are slaves by nature.
 For them it is better to be ruled in accordance with this sort of rule, if such is the case for the other things mentioned.
 For he is a slave by nature who is capable of belonging to another–which is also why he belongs to another–and who participates in reason only to the extent of perceiving it, but does not have it.

 Plato supported slavery in his Laws.